-Family or friends can assist in carrying the coffin at a funeral.
-The funeral staff can assist if needed.
+The funeral staff can also assist if needed.

-Find a florist and select floral arrangements to be delivered to the funeral home or church.
+Find a florist and select floral arrangements for delivery to the funeral home or church.

-For a traditional funeral, you will need to have the deceased’s body delivered to the funeral home, taken to services, and dropped off at the cemetery.
+For a traditional funeral, you must have the deceased’s body delivered to the funeral home, taken to services, and dropped off at the cemetery.
 Even with cremation, you need the body transported to the funeral home and crematory if a third-party facility is used.
-You will need to arrange a hearse to transport the body of the deceased from the funeral service to the cemetery.
+You will need to arrange a hearse to transport the deceased’s body from the funeral service to the cemetery.